yechentide/LvDBWrapper/README.md

 # LvDBWrapper

-A description of this package.
-# LvDBWrapper
+A Objective-C++ wrapper for leveldb.